-The Messer Group Privacy Officer (GPO), who is committed to continuing and optimizing data protection, is responsible for the strategic coordination of the central data protection department at Messer and also oversees the implementation of data protection by the national subsidiaries.
+The Messer SE & Co.
+KGaA Group Privacy Officer ("GPO") is responsible for the coordination of the central data protection department in Western Europe and also oversees implementation of data protection by the national subsidiaries.
 The GPO also provides a number of templates and processes to ensure a uniform standard of data protection.

-A basic audit to establish the fundamental data protection level in the respective company was made possible using a list of questions developed by the GPO.
-In Western Europe, data protection audits are planned for three companies for the first time in 2021.
+Using a list of questions and an audit report developed by the GPO, a basic audit to establish the fundamental data protection level in the respective company was implemented at three companies in 2021.
+In Western Europe, the relevant data protection audits are planned for three additional companies in 2022.